California Sexual Assault Lawyers

 Pursuing a compensation claim after sexual assault or molestation can feel overwhelming, but the impact of these crimes can last a lifetime.
 Survivors often face ongoing struggles with work, long-term therapy, and lasting trauma.

-Institutions that should protect survivors sometimes fail, prioritizing their interests over safety.
+Institutions that are supposed to protect survivors sometimes fail, prioritizing their own interests over the safety of those they are meant to protect.
 When they enable abuse or cover it up, survivors have the right to hold both abusers and negligent institutions accountable through a civil lawsuit.

 Unlike criminal cases that punish offenders, civil claims help survivors seek financial compensation for their suffering.
 A criminal conviction isn’t required to pursue damages through a personal injury claim.
 Our sexual assault lawyers can help you seek reparation for the following damages: